JohnHajjar/web3-2021-John-Hajjar/readme.txt

 0 --> Make forgot password for login
         // waiting for DR. answer

-1 --> UPDATE STOCK WHEN ADD / REMOVE TO CART

-2 --> ADD FROM SALES TABLE IN DB TO STATISTICS SECTION
-        //WORKING ON NOW
-        //FINISHED FIRST CHART WORKING ON THE SECOND
-        // 50% DONE

 3 --> Make sign out and log in warning errors better.
         //HOLD